Out-of-Distribution Generalization of In-Context Learning: A Low-Dimensional Subspace Perspective: Deferred Proofs

 \subsubsection{Supporting Results}

-We first derive an expression for the test risk under a general distribution shift for the task vector. \begin{lemma}[Test Risk under General Task Distribution Shift] Let $g_{\texttt{ATT}}^\star$ denote the optimal linear attention model corresponding to the independent data setting in Equation~(\ref{eq:vanilla_setup}).
+We first derive an expression for the test risk under a general distribution shift for the task vector. \begin{lemma}[Test Risk under General Task Distribution Shift] Let $g_{\texttt{ATT}}^\star$ denote the optimal linear attention model corresponding to the independent data setting in \Cref{eqn:vanilla_setup}, where $\mbf{w}$ follows a (mixture of) Gaussian distribution(s) with zero mean and covariance $\mbf{\Sigma}_s$.
 For all $j \in [m+1]$, suppose that the prompts at test time are constructed with features $\mbf{x}_i \sim \mc{N}(\mbf{0}, \mbf{I}_d)$ and labels

 Then,

 where $M_t = \operatorname{Tr}\left(\mbf{\Sigma}_t\right) + \sigma^2$. \end{lemma}

 \begin{proof} Recall at inference time,